 * NewerThanTheyThink: Rumor has it that the reason this film borrows several elements from ''RobinOfSherwood'' (including the Moorish Merry Man and a dose of Celtic mysticism) is that the writer hadn't done enough research to realize that ''Robin of Sherwood'' had invented those bits, and thought they were standard parts of the legend.

-* OneSceneWonder: SeanConnery as King RichardTheLionheart.
+* OneSceneWonder: Creator/SeanConnery as King RichardTheLionheart.
 In an ''uncredited'' role, no less.

 * SpecialEffectsFailure: Twice, someone goes crashing through an alleged stained-glass window.
 Both times, it's painfully apparent that the windows are colored paper.